The Memorial Chapel

 The Memorial Garden

+Years ago, we started a ministry solely for the Calumet community with an eye on meeting the needs of former staff/campers who expressed a desire to have their cremains be incorporated into the earth here at Calumet.
 The garden is at the Memorial Chapel, just to the side of the altar, and is a place designated and consecrated for disposition of ashes of loved ones.
-Nor urns are used.
+No urns are used.
 The cremated remains are dispersed and mixed into the soil and mulch surrounding the Garden vegetation in a manner such that they are indistinguishable from the soil matrix.
 Ashes are non-recoverable and not preserved intact in compliance with New Hampshire statutes.
-It is important that during conversations with a funeral director it is clearly understodd that the ashes are specifically prepared for this type of interment.
+It is important that during conversations with a funeral director it is clearly understood that the ashes are specifically prepared for this type of interment.
 Interments cannot happen during the colder months of the year.
 Family members make contact with Calumet staff to make detailed arrangements of interment plans and the Calumet staff prepares the space beforehand.
 There are quite a number of individuals who are at rest on Jackman Ridge.
-The Exectuvie Director is available to answer any questions.
+The Executive Director is available to answer any questions.

 During certain times of the year, when the Calumet schedule permits, family members might make arrangements with Calumet's Food Service team to have a light luncheon or some snacks in the Dining Room of the Conference Center or the Micah Room following the interment.
 The fee is determined after the initial conversation between the family and Calumet.

-Markers: There is a $250 per person fee which includes all of the costs associated with interment at Calumet (purchase of the granite, engraving the names and dates, marker transport, garden preparation for interment, garden and trail upkeep).
+There is a $300 per person fee which includes all of the costs associated with interment at Calumet (purchase of the granite, engraving the names and dates, marker transport, garden preparation for interment, garden and trail upkeep).